 My overall health began to improve and as I lost weight it became easier to exercise so I started walking in the mountains behind my property and in just six months, from January to June, I lost 73 lbs.
 Now, I am down from my all-time high of 300 lbs. before plants to 205 lbs. today at nearly 6’-3” tall.

 My desire in sharing my story is to show folks, not only can plants improve their physical health, but that living cruelty-free is the single biggest impact we as individuals can have on the world around us.
 Whatever your motivation is, personal health, the environment, or the welfare of animals, nothing has a bigger impact than eating plant-based.

-It is a change you can make today, right now and see results instantly.
-I want people to realize that anyone can do what I have done and we do not need to commodify animals to be happy and healthy.
+It is a change you can make today, right now, and see results instantly.
+I want people to realize that anyone can do what I have done and that we do not need to commodify animals to be happy and healthy.
 In fact, it is quite the opposite.